DPDK/dpdk/doc/guides/rel_notes/abi.rst

 ABI policy
 ==========
-See the guidelines document for details of the ABI policy.
-ABI deprecation notices are to be posted here
+See the :doc:`guidelines document for details of the ABI policy </guidelines/versioning>`.
+ABI deprecation notices are to be posted here.

 Examples of Deprecation Notices
 -------------------------------